scottmillers/Terraform/aws/catalyst8000v/README.md

 - We expect the prototype to take 3 months.
 - The estimated costs are as follows:
     - AWS costs: $500 per month maximum.
-We will use the AWS sandbox account to run the prototype and use Terraform to destroy the AWS infrastructure when not in use.
+We will use a AWS sandbox account to for the prototype.
+We will use Terraform to easily create and destroy the AWS infrastructure.
     - Cisco Catalyst 8000V SD-WAN software license: $0.
 We will use the Cisco Catalyst 8000V SD-WAN software trial licenses directly from Cisco.
 For production we will bring our own licenses.

 ## Status Update (11/14/2023)